AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

 In some cases, workflows executed from a campaign do not start when clicking the **[!UICONTROL Start]** button.
 Instead of starting, it goes to a "Start as soon as Possible" state.

-This issue is caused when the background process responsible for running them are not working.
-Manual intervention is usually required to put them back in service.

-There can be several causes for this issue:
+There can be several causes for this issue, follow the steps below to solve it:

-* The **[!UICONTROL operationMgt]** technical workflow is in a failure state.
+1. Check the **[!UICONTROL operationMgt]** technical workflow status.
 This workflow manages jobs or workflows inside a campaign.
 If it fails, this will result in workflows to not start / stop.

-* The server module wfserver is not runnning.
-This process is responsible for running all workflows and if it is not running, none of the workflows run.

-* The number of campaign processes running on the instance are more than the threshold.
-There is a limit defined by the NmsOperation_LimitConcurrency option on how many campaign processes can run on the instance in parallel.
-When this limit is reached, the workflow stays in the "start as soon as possible" state as long as the number of workflows running is above the concurrency limit.
-This limit is defined by option .

-1. Check the operationMgt technical workflow status.
-It can found in the Campaign Process folder under  Administration>Production>Technical workflows node.
-You can restart this workflow if it is failed to resume running of the campaign workflows.
+    You can retrieve its status in the **[!UICONTROL Administration]** / **[!UICONTROL Production]** / **[!UICONTROL Technical workflows]** / **[!UICONTROL Campaign process]** node.
+If the workflow has failed, restart it to resume the running of campaign workflows.

+    >[NOTE]
+    >
-    note: once restarted, we make sure we "execute the pending tasks" on the scheduler to check if it fails again on any of the activities.
+    >Once the workflow restarted, make sure you execute the pending tasks (right-click the **[!UICONTROL Scheduler]** activity / **[!UICONTROL Execute pending task(s) now]**) in order to check if it fails again on any of the activities.

-    If the workflow fails again, check the audit log for specific error, troubleshoot accordingly, then restart the workflow again.
+    If the workflow still fails, check the audit log for specific error, troubleshoot accordingly, then restart the workflow again.
-    Example: You may get a failure like:
+    For example, you may get a failure like:

     ```
     Campaign jobs workflow (operationmgt) was failed with error: